zheplusplus/nijipress/README.md

 * edit the user you have just registered, change field `admin` to `True`, save
 * go to `/` of your site, then you may see administrator bar at the top of the page
 * go wherever you want

+This project is published under the MIT License.